osbox68/Repo/06-Projects/01-Pundit/README.md

 Choose a team member to work on improving the Figma while the others continue with the next tasks.

 ### Task 3 - Kanban Board
 A [Kanban board](https://en.wikipedia.org/wiki/Kanban_board) is an agile project management tool designed to help visualize work, track progress, and maximize efficiency (or flow).
-You can choose to use either of these two tools:
+There are many different resources out there (Trello, Github Projects, Notion, just to name a few).

+We've prepared two drafts for you to start from if you choose Trello or Github Projects but feel free to use another tool if you are more familiar with it:

-1. Trello - Make a copy of [this Trello Board](https://trello.com/b/WB3fRTj2) (menu > more options > copy board > board name for your project).
+1. Trello Draft - Make a copy of [this Trello Board](https://trello.com/b/WB3fRTj2) (menu > more options > copy board > board name for your project).
 Then add all team members to the board and start importing all your user stories and tasks (order by priority).

-2. Github Projects - To set up your kanban board on Github, you'll need to have the repository created already and to have all the collaborators added.
+2. Github Projects Draft - To set up your kanban board on Github, you'll need to have the repository created already and to have all the collaborators added.
 Then, a team member can use [this board](https://github.com/users/tonipanacek/projects/1) as the basis for your project board.
 Follow the instructions [here](https://docs.github.com/en/github/managing-your-work-on-github/copying-a-project-board) to see how to copy and add the board to your own project's repository.
 Two things to note: Github doesn't copy over the cards from the original board, so you'll have to add them yourself.
 Feel free to copy/paste the cards to get you going, or just start from scratch.
 Second, Github uses markdown syntax for text formatting like headings, font style, and checkboxes.
 It's not required, but can be nice to add formatting to your cards.
 You can read more about it [here](https://guides.github.com/features/mastering-markdown/).

 ### Task 4 - Domain Name
 Having a custom domain name will make your MVP seem much more legit than using the free `.herokuapp.com` url.
 We recommend using [Namecheap](https://www.namecheap.com/) to buy your domain name.
 Please follow [this guide](https://www.lewagon.com/blog/buying-a-domain-on-namecheap-and-pointing-it-to-heroku) to purchase and setup your custom domain.
 Then follow [this guide](https://www.lewagon.com/blog/setting-up-a-free-ssl-certificate-on-heroku) to setup your SSL certificate.

+Please note that Le Wagon is an official partner of GitHub since 2015.
+Hence, our partnership allows you to redeem an access to the Github Student Developer Pack.
+There are also other perks that you can benefit from.
+You can find all the info [here](https://www.notion.so/lewagon/GitHub-Student-Developer-Pack-cc73194095034af1a0db32628b729bc3).

 ### Task 5 - Team Slack Channel
 It's good to have a centralized location where all communication, resource-sharing, and notes can be kept relating to your project.
 Use a channel named `#batch-<user.batch_slug>-your_project_name` with your team.
 Add a topic to the channel with the following links for your project: